Vishwesh-Bhilare/music_tools/README.md

 - Some players (e.g., Poweramp) require the .m3u files and the All Songs folder to be in the same relative location. example structure: `X:\Music\All Songs, m3u files`

+---

+## Creating New Playlist

+### 1. Download New Songs:
+- Place the new songs into a temporary folder for the playlist.

+### 2. Run the `.m3u` Creation Script:
+- Use the script to generate an `.m3u` file for the new folder.

+### 3. Add the Folder Prefix:
+- Use the prefix-adding script to update the `.m3u` file by adding the `All Songs/` prefix.

+### 4. Move Songs to `All Songs` Folder:
+- Transfer the new songs from the temporary folder to the `All Songs` folder.

+### 5. Import the Updated `.m3u` File:
+- Ensure the `.m3u` file is in the same folder as the previous playlists and then import it into your music player.

+---

+## **Summary of Workflow**

+- **For Existing Playlists:**
+1. Put songs into separate folders.
+2. Run the `.m3u` creation script for each folder.
+3. Add the folder prefix to the `.m3u` files.
+4. Move all songs to `All Songs`.
+5. Import `.m3u` files into the music player.

+- **For New Playlists:**
+1. Download songs into a temporary folder.
+2. Create an `.m3u` file for the folder.
+3. Add the folder prefix to the `.m3u` file.
+4. Move songs to `All Songs`.
+5. Import the updated `.m3u` file.